E-junkie Shopping Cart and Digital Delivery

 Speaking Event Sept.
 26th

-What are practices, what are they for, and how does the use of the mysteriously named benefit and on God’s word?
+What are spiritual practices, what are they for, and how does the use of the mysteriously named Lectio Divina benefit prayer and meditation on God’s word?

 This Sunday, you will learn and experience this helpful prayer exercise for yourself with Lisa, and be better able to understand and utilize the Bible with Ed.
 You will be better equipped and motivated to grow closer to the Almighty God of the Bible through this engaging event.